codingaslu/AI-Powered-VoIP-Platform-for-Repair-Businesses/README.md

 Implement secure API endpoints for integration with existing business systems (CRMs, ticketing systems) and ensure end-to-end encryption for all communications.

 ## Timeline & Team
-For an MVP, a small team of 2–3 devs could ship a working version in about **5–6 weeks**:
+For an MVP, we could ship a working version in about **5–6 weeks**:
 - Week 1–2: Twilio setup + routing + **missed call detection**
 - Week 3–4: Inbox UI + transcription
 - Week 5–6: AI integrations + polish